pandanomial/advanced-python-journal/reflections1.md

-I've taken one Python course before.
-Here are three things I learned about Python that I think are interesting:
+Here are three things that I think are interesting:

 ### 1. Python is a dynamic language and scripts can easily be executed from the command line.